featurevisor/featurevisor/docs/integrations/cloudflare-pages.md

 You may want to take it a step further by setting up custom domains (or subdomains) for your Cloudflare Pages project.
 Otherwise, you are good to go.

-Learn how too consume datafiles from URLs directly using [SDKs](/docs/sdks).
+Learn how to consume datafiles from URLs directly using [SDKs](/docs/sdks).

 ## Full example

 You can find a fully functional repository based on this guide here: [https://github.com/featurevisor/featurevisor-example-cloudflare](https://github.com/featurevisor/featurevisor-example-cloudflare).

+## Sequential builds

+In case you are worried about simultaneous builds triggered by multiple Pull Requests merged in quick succession, you can learn about mitigating any unintended issues [here](/docs/integrations/github-actions/#sequential-builds).